 A selection of UOE projects and resources is listed here.

-The Diversity Assessment and Engagement Program (DAEP) is a certificate-granting, diversity leadership program designed
+The Diversity Assessment and Engagement Program is a certificate-granting diversity leadership program designed for mid-

 Equity and Inclusion in Economic Development

-This is a multi-stage project bringing together thought leaders and practitioners from both the private and public secto
+This is a multistage project bringing together thought leaders and practitioners from both the private and public sector

 Farm Management in Spanish for Latino Farmers with Small Farming Operations in Michigan

-The Julian Samora Research Institute (JSRI), in collaboration with the Michigan Food and Farming Systems (MIFFS) and the
+The Julian Samora Research Institute, in collaboration with the Michigan Food and Farming Systems and the National Immig

 Hope Village Initiative (Focus: HOPE)